-Paws to Heaven, Water Pet Cremation is located in Brisbane and our collection services cover Brisbane CBD and inner suburbs, Brisbane North (out to Caboolture and Redcliffe Peninsula) and Brisbane North West (out to Samford/Dayboro).
-If you live outside these areas, please give us a call to discuss.
+Paws to Heaven, Water Pet Cremation is located in Brisbane and we service all of the Greater Brisbane Metro area.
+If you live further afield, please give us a call to discuss.
 Services beyond these areas can be completed via arrangement, although additional fees may apply.

 This is of the highest concern of all pet owners.
 The returning of yours and only your pet’s remains is something we take very seriously.
 We too are pet owners, and the returning of the correct remains is something we take very seriously.
 At check-out at the vet or from your home, your pet receives their own numbered tag and this tag remains with the pet from the moment they come into our possession and up to the moment they leave our premises to be returned home.
 Your loved one’s personal information is recorded in our register/database asap and the tag is checked upon arrival at the facility, prior to the water pet cremation beginning, before the ashes are placed in the urn, and before they leave our premises.
 Your loved one is given their own receptacle which is segregated by stainless steel partitions, in the actual water pet cremation process.
 This ensures the integrity of the remains.
 These bones are then individually processed (one pet at a time) to ensure you only receive your loved one’s ashes back.
 We guarantee, through our system, that you will receive yours and only your pet’s ashes/remains back.